|

 It is recognized that listing the

-requirements for every chemical used at Jefferson Lab would be prohibitive, it
+requirements for every chemical used at Jefferson Lab would be prohibitive; it

-MSDS.
-This procedure defines actions Jefferson
+This procedure defines actions Jefferson Lab requires in addition to those

 NOTE: Management authority may be delegated at the discretion of the responsible manager.